c2lang/c2compiler/INSTALL.md

-an
 ## Installation of LLVM/Clang (C2 version)
 C2 is based on LLVM 4.0 and some parts of Clang 4.0.
 To install C2, follow the steps below.
 The example shows how to install in **$HOME/llvm-c2**, but any other dir should work.

-Note that both the Ubuntu/OS X guides *also* use the Generic part
+Note that all OS-specific instructions include the Generic section

 ### Ubuntu 14.04
 LLVM/Clang 4.0 needs cmake 3.4.3 or higher, since Ubuntu does not have